maxim-top/im.gitbook/en/quick-start/how-to-deploy-private-cloud.md

 ## Notes

-1. After the service is installed, you need to contact the server for self-inspection.
-If it is determined that the local environment cannot be accessed externally, you need to add the parameter --net internal to prompt the installer to select intranet IP registration.
+1. After the service installation is complete, the console will automatically connect to the server to perform a status check.
+The check results can be viewed on the console’s system status page.
+If the check passes, migration will proceed automatically, and once migration is complete, the service can be used.
+If it is confirmed that the local environment cannot be accessed externally, the parameter --net internal needs to be added during installation to prompt the installer to select an intranet IP for registration.
 2. If the host has a firewall, you need to ensure that ports 443 and 80 are accessible.
 3. How to check Private Cloud installation progress and data migration status?